danabr75/cancancan-js/README.md

   - Use that action to render the following JSON data: `current_ability.export` or `Ability.export(current_user)`

 ## Front-end
-After you are able to pull the back-end cancancan export to the front-end, you then call this method and pass it the cancancan export:
+After you are able to pull the back-end cancancan export to the front-end, you then call this javascript method and pass it the cancancan export:
 `set_abilities(<export_rules>)`

 # Usage